Rolls-Royce Trent XWB: Testing

 The first engine test on a static test-bed was made on 14 June 2010.
 On 18 February 2012, Airbus announced that the Trent XWB had successfully made its maiden flight aboard Airbus’ dedicated Airbus A380 flying test bed.

-By October, the first engine was expected to enter service in 2014.

-Certification for the early engine variants was achieved in early 2013.
+By October, the first engine was expected to enter service in 2014, and certification for the early engine variants was achieved in early 2013.
 The first flight of the Trent XWB powering the Airbus A350 XWB took place on 14 June 2013.

-On 15 May 2014 Rolls-Royce delivered the first production 84000 lbf thrust Trent XWB engines intended for the first Airbus A350 XWB to enter service with Qatar Airways.

-Final assembly of these production engines had started in February 2014.
+On 15 May 2014 Rolls-Royce delivered the first production 84000 lbf thrust Trent XWB engines intended for the first Airbus A350 XWB to enter service with Qatar Airways - final assembly of these production engines had started in February 2014.
 On 15 July 2014 Rolls-Royce announced the first run of the Trent XWB-97 powerplant with 97000 lbf thrust for the Airbus A350-1000.

 Operations

-On 26 July 2017, Airbus delivered the 100th A350, on track for 10 per month by 2018 end, and over the first 30 months most engine removals have been to stagger the on-wing life of a particular aircraft or to collect in-service data; nine in ten of the Trent XWBs have a long-term service agreements with Rolls, which has designated seven shops as MRO providers: its Derby facility, its joint ventures with HAECO, SIAEC, N3 Engine Overhaul Services and independents Delta TechOps, Mubadala and Air France Industries-KLM.
+On 26 July 2017, Airbus delivered the 100th A350, on track for 10 per month by 2018 end, and over the first 30 months most engine removals have been to stagger the on-wing life of a particular aircraft or to collect in-service data; nine in ten of the Trent XWBs have a long-term service agreements with Rolls-Royce, which has designated seven shops as MRO providers: its Derby facility, its joint ventures with HAECO, SIAEC, N3 Engine Overhaul Services and independents Delta TechOps, Mubadala and Air France Industries-KLM.
 It passed 1 million flight hours in October 2017 without any in-flight disruptions and with a dispatch reliability of 99.4%.